Hastings, Nebraska Cremation Average Price

 The cremation container is the container that will hold the body during the cremation process.
 The most common type of cremation container is a cardboard cremation casket.
 However, you can also choose to cremate your loved one in a wooden cremation casket, a metal cremation casket, or a cremation urn.

-See also Council Bluffs, Iowa Cremation Average Price
+See also Kansas City, Kansas Cremation Average Price

 The cremation fee will vary depending on the cremation provider and the type of cremation container you choose.
 The average cremation fee in the Hastings area is around $1,000.